cole-h06/Verity/notes/random_walk.md

 I'm not fully sure yet whether revisit frequency meaningfully corresponds to credibility, but the intuition feels interesting.

-One thing that keeps bothering me is that agreement clearly does not imply independence.
+Also, it is important to note that agreement clearly does not imply independence.

 If many sources are all indirectly copying the same upstream information, the graph can appear highly confident without actually containing much independent verification.
 In that case, naive majority voting feels misleading.